sodadata/docs/soda-cl/recon.md

 ### Add attributes

-Add attributes to reconciliation metric or reconciliation diff checks to organize your checks and alert notifications in Soda Cloud.
+Add attributes to metric or record reconciliation checks to organize your checks and alert notifications in Soda Cloud.
 For example, you can apply attributes to checks to label and sort check results by department, priority, location, etc.

 You can add custom attributes to reconciliation checks in two ways:
 * in bulk, so that Soda adds the attribute to all checks in the reconciliation project